 - CoderDojo Foundation engagement: potential regional leaders should have a pre-existing relationship with the CoderDojo Foundation.
 They also need to be active, connected, and engaged community members.

-- Community engagement: there has to be adequate support for the regional body from the majority of Dojos in the are.
+- Community engagement: there has to be adequate support for the regional body from the majority of Dojos in the area.
 To ensure that the forming regional body legitimately represent their CoderDojo community, the CoderDojo Foundation will facilitate a process of seeking community feedback and involvement

 - Partnership potential: regional leads should have an identified a pipeline of potential partner organisations to support them in their efforts to scale and sustain CoderDojo in the region.
 Potential partners could include corporations, community groups, local government networks etc.